 Amy graduated from Suffolk University in Boston, MA with a B.S. in chemistry (2009).
-Her research pertains to hybrid nanocrystal/polymer photovolatics, electron microscopy (SEM, dual-beam FIB SEM, TEM, STEM), and electron-beam-induced current (EBIC).
-Utilizing both EM and EBIC, electrical activity mapping correlation with physical sample characteristics via EM is the core component of her project.
+Her research pertains to hybrid nanocrystal/polymer photovolatics, electron microscopy (SEM, dual-beam FIB SEM, TEM, STEM), and electron beam-induced current (EBIC).
+Utilizing both EM and EBIC, electronic activity mapping correlation with physical sample characteristics via EM is the core component of her project.
 This work is in collaboration with MTSU (FIB SEM) and Oak Ridge National Laboratory (STEM, EBIC) under Stephen J. Pennycook and Donovan N. Leonard.

 Amy also enjoys outreach activities promoting science and nanotechnology.

 Joe received his B.S. in Chemistry from Wake Forest University in 2009.
 His current research utilizes Ultrafast Fluorescence Upconversion Spectroscopy to study the charge carrier dynamics of semiconductor quantum dots.
 He is interested in manipulating nanocrystal surface and chemical composition to exhibit control over charge carrier behavior.
 Joe spends his days in the laser lab learning the various personalities of our ultrafast laser system

 Scott received his B.S. from Saint Joseph's University in Philadelphia in 2010, and joined the lab in July of the same year.
 When he's not brewing beer, camping, or playing guitar, Scott's interests lie in the implementation of non-toxic quantum dots into solid-state solar cells.
 His current research involves localized surface plasmon resonance modes in quantum dots, and their implementation into low-defect thin films for eventual application to photovoltaics.